-In this article, we’ll compare DotLoop vs DocuSign.
+In this article, we’ll compare DotLoop vs. DocuSign.
 We’ll analyze both platforms to answer a simple question: Which is the better electronic signature platform?

-We’ll evaluate both based on:
+We’ll evaluate both based on the following:

 - Customer reviews

 Through these comparisons, you’ll get to see both platforms’ pros and cons and compare how they differ from each other.
-By the end of the article, you’ll know which platform is the right one for you.
+By the end of the article, you’ll know which platform is right for you.

 Let’s get started!

 What Is DotLoop?

 Made specifically with the real estate industry in mind, DotLoop is a platform focused on empowering clients to manage their documents and capture signatures.